 Grey partridges nest on the ground in hedge bottoms, grass margins, beetle banks, cereals, game cover and nettle beds.
 Dead tussocky grass left over from the previous year is particularly attractive as nesting cover.

-You can also establish brood-rearing cover in the autumn.
-Use a mix of a cereal and a brassica such as mustard or linseed, and up to 5% red clover to attract insects.
+- You can also establish brood-rearing cover in the autumn.
+Use a mix of a cereal and a brassica, such as mustard or linseed, and up to 5 per cent red clover to attract insects.
 Establishing this adjacent to a tussocky grass margin creates an insect-rich chick feeding area.
 Maintain this for two years to provide seed in the second winter.

-If possible, delay the use of a broad-spectrum herbicide until July.
+- If possible, delay the use of a broad-spectrum herbicide until July.
 This will provide important feeding and nesting habitat in the spring.
 Alternatively, 20 metre strips of non-rotational set-aside can provide nesting habitat.
-Cut on or just before 15 August and make use of the option to leave 25% uncut for up to three years.
+Cut on or just before 15 August and make use of the option to leave 25 per cent uncut for up to three years.

 On arable land

-Use beetle banks in fields greater than 20 hectares to provide nesting cover and overwintering habitat for beneficial insects.
+- Use beetle banks in fields greater than 0.2 square kilometres to provide nesting cover and overwintering habitat for beneficial insects.
 Beetle banks are two-metre grass strips through the middle of arable fields.
 Such fields can be managed as one unit, as the headland is still cropped.

-Fence off margins of up to six metres around improved grass fields and leave these unfertilised, uncut and ungrazed.
+- Fence off margins of up to six metres around improved grass fields and leave these unfertilised, uncut and ungrazed.
 Graze or cut in September every two to three years.
 Avoid cutting all margins in the same year.
-Select margins that are adjacent to short thick hedges (less than two metres).
+Select margins that are adjacent to short thick hedges.